Tyrant review: “Hail Mary”

 Molly actually gets something to do tonight, as she goes to help her maid’s brother, whose arm was broken in the plaza and can’t go to the hospital.
 She calls an ambulance anyway, and introduces herself as “Dr. Molly Al Fayeed” to make sure the EMTs comply.
 This comes off the heels of a scene where she accuses Barry of getting off on having the power come with his name.
 Molly’s subplot isn’t overly consequential, but it’s nice to see her given something to do besides spout platitudes at Barry.

-READ: Tyrant review: "Pilot"
+READ: Tyrant review: "What the World Needs Now"

 Nusrat’s father Hakim comes to ask Jamal and Leila if they will allow Nusrat to divorce Ahmed.
 This goes about as well as one could reasonably expect, but Jamal comes roaring back to life, and Ashraf Barhom shows more energy and menace than he has since the premiere.
 Still doesn’t know how to drink scotch, though – that is not a liquor you take shots of, Tyrant.
 Get your shit together.